-Sourcebooks will be publishing a re-worked version of “Build a Great Team: One Year to Success” that will be titled, “Build Great Teams.”
+Sourcebooks has published a re-worked version of “Build a Great Team: One Year to Success” that will be titled, “Build Great Teams.”

 This is the first time an ALA Edition book has been picked up for nationwide distribution.
 This edition will be applicable to careers in a variety of industries.